dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-getting-started-with-signalr.md

 # Tutorial: Real-time chat with SignalR 2

 This tutorial shows you how to use SignalR to create a real-time chat application.
-You'll add SignalR to an empty ASP.NET web application and create an HTML page to send and display messages.
+You add SignalR to an empty ASP.NET web application and create an HTML page to send and display messages.

 In this tutorial, you: